 - Click on Settings -> Discussion and then configure your comment settings.

 You might also want to install and activate a few plugins.
 Such plugins include:

 - Akismet WordPress plugin

 - Facebook comment plugin

-Your new established WordPress is ready to start publishing.
-NOTE: Consider installing a friendly WordPress theme.
-I recommend the Themify Ultra theme since it’s a drag and drop theme that you can help you make blogs, websites, and woo-commerce shops within a few minutes!
+Consider installing a friendly WordPress theme.
+I recommend the Themify Ultra theme since it’s a drag and drop theme that can help you make blogs, websites, and woo-commerce shops within a few minutes!